-A longtime documentary filmmaker, Sharon Wood has served as writer on three Oscar-nominated documentaries, Tell the Truth and Run: George Seldes and the American Press, Straight from the Heart, and Super Chief: The Life and Legacy of Earl Warren, along with the Peabody and Columbia-Dupont award winning The Celluloid Closet and Paragraph 175.
-Films she produced or wrote have aired on P.O.V.and American Masters.
-Between 2003-11, Sharon was a producer/writer for Lucasfilm’s documentary department, making 18 historical documentaries on subjects ranging from T. E. Lawrence to the Russian Revolution to John Ford, as well as Manifest Destiny, a series on the history of U.S. foreign policy, which aired on public television.
-Additional credits include writer on And the Oscar Goes To…for CNN and producer/writer on The Battle of amfAR for HBO.
-A sought-after consultant, Sharon’s recent projects include State of Pride, Ai Weiwei: Yours Truly, and Saving Capitalism.
+A San Francisco-based documentary filmmaker, Sharon Wood’s most recent credits, Pasang: In the Shadow of Everest (producer/writer) and Pleistocene Park (supervising writer), are currently in festivals.
+Sharon’s own early films, Kheturni Bayo: North Indian Farm Women and Outside in Sight: The Music of United Front led to serving as writer on Oscar nominees Tell the Truth and Run: George Seldes and the American Press, and Super Chief: The Life and Legacy of Earl Warren, along with the Peabody and Columbia-duPont award winning The Celluloid Closet and Paragraph 175.
+From 2003 to 2011, Wood was producer/director/writer for Lucasfilm’s documentary department, making 18 shorts on subjects from Leo Tolstoy to John Ford to the Turkish feminist writer Halide Edip, as well as Manifest Destiny, a series on U.S. foreign policy, which aired on Public Television.
+Recent producing and/or writing credits include The Battle of amfAR, And the Oscar Goes To… and Ai Weiwei: Yours Truly.

 In 2012, Praeger-ABC Clio published “The Art of Nonfiction Movie Making,” which Sharon co-authored with Oscar winners Jeffrey Friedman and Rob Epstein.